fmidev/aviation-message-archiver/README.md

    the `production-line.products[n].archive-dir` and `production-line.products[n].fail-dir` properties in
    the [application.yml] configuration file.
 The processing identifier is appended to the file name.

-7. Connect to the database.

-    - **H2:** You can access the H2 database console at <http://localhost:8080/h2-console/login.jsp> with default
-      connection settings and credentials.
-    - **PostGIS:** Use `psql` or any appropriate client with connection information provided in the database setup step.
+7. Connect to the database using `psql` or any appropriate client with connection information provided in the database setup step.
 Look at the archived and rejected message tables in the database for any messages.
 E.g.

    ```sql
    SELECT *